312akim/fetchrewardsTHE/README.md

 # Fetch Rewards Take Home Exam
-This server mocks a points earned, spent, and remaining system.
+This web server mocks a points earned, spent, and remaining system.

-### Downloading and Installing dependencies for the server
+## Downloading and Installing dependencies for the server
 [NPM](https://www.npmjs.com/) is required to run this server.

 Navigate CLI to desired download location and run